 The adult education programming is designed to provide educational settings that meet the spiritual needs of the members of our diverse congregation; to give the congregation opportunities to deepen and broaden their faith by study of the Bible and the theology of the Presbyterian Church, and to encourage them to apply their understanding to the moral and social issues of contemporary society, as mandated by our denomination.

-THE ED SELL BIBLE CLASS - SOUTHMINSTER HOUSE
+ED SELL/ADULT BIBLE CLASS

-May 5 - Someone to Help - John 5:1-9; led by Fred Barnes
+April 10 – Breath of Life – led by Fred Barnes

 April 17 – NO CLASS – Happy Easter!!

 April 24- Table Talk with Jesus – led by Rev. Ken White

 May 1- Table Talk with Jesus – Ken White

 May 8, 15, 22, 29 – The Book of Genesis – Dr. Steven Tuell

 This group is a great way to start off your week!
 We are currently really enjoying the video series “The Chosen” which depicts Jesus and His disciples in the early days of His ministry.
 It is a fascinating look at the complex world of Roman authority, Jewish leadership, and how Jesus comes into their worlds and changes everything.
 Each video stands on its own so please attend when you can for fellowship.
 Questions can be directed to Fred Barnes.